gleam-lang/gleam/notes/00-introduction.md

 Introduction
 ============

 Hi.
 I'm Louis Pilfold.
-I'd like to talk today a bit about my experience with Elixir and some of the things I learnt about compilers and the BEAM along the way.
+I discovered Elixir and Erlang nearly two years ago, and now I'd like to share with you some of the things I learnt along that journey.
+Specifically I'd like to talk about linters, parsers, compilers and the BEAM.

-I've been writing Elixir for about a year and a half, prior to that I had been playing with Clojure and Haskell, and professionally I was writing Ruby.
-Perhaps it's due to the combination of the functional style of problem solving and the Ruby-esc community but Elixir instantly resonated with me and quickly became the language I wanted to write every day.
+Prior to discovering Elixir I had been enthusiastically exploring Haskell, but professionally I was writing Ruby.
+Perhaps due to the combination of the functional style of problem solving and the Ruby-esc community Elixir instantly resonated with me and quickly became the language I wanted to write every day.
+With Haskell I was solving puzzles and coding challenges, but with Elixir I found myself wanting to be constructive and productive, I wanted to build tools.

-Back in the Ruby world I had developed a soft spot for static analysis tools, such as the style linter Rubocop, which is a program that inspects your codebase for style errors and common mistakes.
+Back in the Ruby world I had developed a soft spot for static analysis programs.
+One such tool was the style linter Rubocop, which is a program that inspects your codebase for style errors and common mistakes.
 Elixir being a young language we didn't an equivilent tool, so I decided to take a shot at making one myself.

 ```
 Source code -> Errors